By Kevin Delaney, Senior Writer, Connected Futures

 And it not just skills.
 Most employees want to impact the organization in big ways.
 So, one way to attract talent is with a challenging, collaborative work environment.

-Jeff Eckard, CIO of InterContinental Hotels Group, credits his leadership team with embracing technology that transforms the experience for hotel guests.
+Jeff Eckard, Vice President of Americas Technology at InterContinental Hotels Group, credits his leadership team with embracing technology that transforms the experience for hotel guests.
 That includes investing in an agile, fast, and future-proof network.
 And providing great opportunities for him to put IT front and center.

 “We've got a number of these different emerging skill sets in the technology shops,” Eckard said, “because of the changing role technology's playing for our business.
 Which leads to, we're getting better talent, people are better engaged, more productive because of how we’re more closely aligned with our business.”